Elias Disney

-Elias Charles Disney (February 6, 1859September 13, 1941) was a Canadian-American construction worker and entrepreneur.
-He is best known as the father of Roy and Walt Disney, co-founders of The Walt Disney Company.
+Elias Charles Disney (February 6, 1859 – September 13, 1941) was a Canadian and American construction worker and entrepreneur.
+He was best known as the father of Roy and Walt Disney, co-founders of The Walt Disney Company.
+Elias was a strict and hardworking man who played a major role in shaping his sons' early lives, instilling in them a strong work ethic.
+He spent his early years as a construction worker for the World's Columbian Exposition, which was the inspiration for Disney's son, Walt Disney, and the Disney Kingdom he eventually created.
+His entrepreneurial tendencies were passed on to his son Walt, despite financial difficulties and business setbacks.

-Biography
+Life and carrer

 Early life

-Disney was born in the rural village of Bluevale, in what is now Ontario, Canada, to Irish immigrants Kepple Elias Disney (1832–1891) and Mary Disney (née Richardson) (1838–1909).
+Disney was born in the rural village of Bluevale, in what is now Ontario, Canada, to Irish Protestant immigrants Kepple Elias Disney (1832–1891) and Mary Disney (née Richardson) (1838–1909).
 Both parents had emigrated from Freshford, County Kilkenny in Ireland to Canada as children, accompanying their parents.
 His parents would have eight other children in the following 18 years after the birth of Elias.
 Disney's father owned a farm and got into a variety of other business ventures to make money.
+The name Disney is derived from the Norman name D'Isigny.

 He moved to California with his father in 1878 in hopes of finding gold.
 Instead, Kepple was convinced by an agent of the Union Pacific Railroad to buy 200 acre of land near Ellis, Kansas.
 When the family moved, they would let go of their previously conservative ways with the exception of Elias.
 In Ellis, Disney attempted to live as an orange grower and failed.

 Career

+Farming, fiddling and work on the railroad

 Disney worked on his father's new farm until 1884, when he left to find another job.
 He was hired in a railroad machine shop for the Kansas Pacific Railroad (one of his co-workers was Walter Chrysler), then he joined the railroad crew building the Union Pacific line through Colorado.
 After the railroad contract was over, he became a professional fiddle player in Denver.
 Again he was unsuccessful, and he returned to his father's farm.

+Teaching and marriage

+His sister Annie would become a teacher at the Beaver Bank School located adjacent to the family farms starting in 1884.
+Elias would sometimes fill in as a substitute teacher for his sister, and there he started to get to know and eventually develop a relationship with one of her students, Flora Call.
+After she graduated, Flora's parents would sell their land in Ellis and move to Acron, Florida, with Disney following suit wanting to be with Flora.
+Elias and Flora were married in Acron on January 1, 1888.
+Their marriage license was the first license ever issued by Lake County.